swiftlang/swift-package-manager/Documentation/ModuleAliasing.md

 To use the aliased module, `App` needs to reference the the new name, i.e. `import GameUtils`.
 Its existing `import Utils` statement will continue to reference the `Utils` module from package `swift-draw`, as expected.

+Note that the dependency product names are duplicate, i.e. both have the same name `Utils`, which is by default not allowed.
+However, this is allowed when module aliasing is used as long as no multiple files with the same product name are created.
+This means they must all be automatic library types, or at most one of them can be a static library, dylib, an executable, or any other type that creates a file or a directory with the product name.

 ### Example 2

 `App` imports a module `Utils` from a package `swift-draw`.
 It wants to add another package dependency `swift-game` and imports a module `Game` vended from the package.
 The `Game` module imports `Utils` from the same package.